carrotquest/ios-sdk/README.md

 ## User authorization

-In case your application has user authorization, you might want to send user id to Dashly.
+If your app has user authentication, you should pass the user ID to Dashly.
 There are two ways of authorization: send userAuthKey directly, send hash generated at your backend.

 1. Send userAuthKey directly